cfiet/cfiet.github.io/src/documents/posts/2014/bringing-back-eighties-with-emscripten-part3.html.md

 run/<@file:///home/cfiet/projects/gnurobbo/out/gnurobbo.js:10793
 ```

-TTF sounded definetly like something connected to in-game font rendering.
+TTF seemes like something connected to in-game font rendering.
 After some poking around `Makefile`
-it turned out that you can either use SDL with TTF fonts or pixmap fonts, so just [switched the mode to
+it turned out that you can either use TTF fonts or pixmap fonts with SDL, so I just [switched the mode to
 pixmap](https://github.com/cfiet/gnurobbo/commit/d95ca08d534fdbad6ccec8f292c3fa93671a1be2) to see what happens.

 Success happens